meganaware/SQL-Practice-Khan-Academy/README.md

-# sql-khan-academy-practice
+# SQL-Practice-Khan-Academy
-This repository contains a compilation of solutions and projects that I completed during the course "Intro to SQL: Querying and managing data" by Khan Academy.
-Coursework included guided practice in SQL Basics, More Advanced SQL Queries, Relational Queries in SQL, &amp; Modifying Databases with SQL.
+This repository contains a compilation of the challenges and projects that I completed throughout the Khan Academy course "Intro to SQL: Querying and managing data".
+Coursework includes guided practice in SQL basics, more advanced SQL queries, relational queries in SQL, and modifying databases with SQL.